Tinedanzer/TrainScheduler/README.md

 The manager puts the train schedules into the form, clicks submit.
 Without refreshing the page, the data is stored in the server for everyone to see.

+Moment.js is used to keep track of time, and to keep time schedules updated/current.